Taxes & the Treasurer

 Special Assessment Districts (SAD)

 There are several SADs in the Village.
-If you have questions on an amount due or a payoff, please call the Treasurer during her regular business hours.
+If you have questions on an amount due or a payoff, please call the Treasurer during regular business hours.

 Pay Your Bill